netsec-ethz/scion-tutorials/content/tools/wireshark.md

 From **Help** menu select **About Wireshark** and in newly opened window select **Folders** tab.
 There are paths to global and local plugin directory.

-In this tutorial we will use global plugin directory which is usually:
+In this tutorial we will use global lua plugin directory which is usually:

 ```
-/usr/lib/x86_64-linux-gnu/wireshark/plugins/2.2.6
+/usr/lib/x86_64-linux-gnu/wireshark/plugins/
 ```

 Plugins from global plugin directory are available to all users, while local is only for currently running user.